Duxter7/GA-English-Notes/IT English 5 (B1).md

 ---

-She decided to pass the German test even though she hadn't been speaking
+She decided to pass the German test even though she hadn't been speaking German for 10 years